emberjs/guides/source/localizable/tutorial/routes-and-templates.md

 it does NOT require an entry in the router's mapping.
 We'll learn more about why the entry isn't required when we look at [nested routes](../subroutes) in Ember.

-We can start by implementing the unit test for index.
+Let's start by implementing the unit test for our new index route.

-Since all we want to do is transition to `rentals`, our unit test will make sure that the route's [`replaceWith`](http://emberjs.com/api/classes/Ember.Route.html#method_replaceWith) method is called with the desired route.
+Since all we want to do is transition people who visit `/` to `/rentals`, our unit test will make sure that the route's [`replaceWith`](http://emberjs.com/api/classes/Ember.Route.html#method_replaceWith) method is called with the desired route.
-`replaceWith` is similar to the route's `transitionTo` function, the difference being that `replaceWith` will replace the current URL in the browser's history, while `transitionTo` will add to the history.
+`replaceWith` is similar to the route's [`transitionTo`](../../routing/redirection/#toc_transitioning-before-the-model-is-known) function; the difference being that `replaceWith` will replace the current URL in the browser's history, while `transitionTo` will add to the history.
 Since we want our `rentals` route to serve as our home page, we will use the `replaceWith` function.

-We'll verify that by stubbing the `replaceWith` method for the route and asserting that the `rentals` route is passed when called.
+In our test, we'll make sure that our index route is redirecting by stubbing the `replaceWith` method for the route and asserting that the `rentals` route is passed when called.

+A `stub` is simply a fake function that we provide to an object we are testing, that takes the place of one that is already there.
+In this case we are stubbing the `replaceWith` function to assert that it is called with what we expect.

 ```tests/unit/routes/index-test.js
 import { moduleFor, test } from 'ember-qunit';